josephprado-school/WheelOfFortune/README.md

 How to run the program:
 Download all seven .java files and the ListOfPuzzles.csv, and save them in the same directory.
-Compile and then run the file named WheelOfFortune.java.
+Run the file named WheelOfFortune.java.
 Throughout the game, the player will be promted for user input through the keyboard.
 Enter the appropriate inputs ("y" for yes, "n" for no, integers, etc.).

 Known bugs:
 1. when making a guess, nothing prevents a player from guessing the same letter more than once, meaning that